 Empowering Employees To De-escalate Crisis: Crisis Consultant Group Launch its Crisis Prevention Training

-Mechanicsville, Virginia, Dec.
-05, 2023 (GLOBE NEWSWIRE) -- Crisis Consultant Group, a certified veteran-owned small business with a selection of specialist courses, such as Verbal De-Escalation Training, Nursing CEUS, and Workplace Violence Prevention, is proud to announce the launch of its Crisis Prevention Intervention Training, that is designed to equip those who face a crisis with the safest, most practical, and most effective de-escalation and conflict resolution training in the industry.
+Mechanicsville, Virginia – Crisis Consultant Group, a certified veteran-owned small business with a selection of specialist courses, such as Verbal De-Escalation Training, Nursing CEUS, and Workplace Violence Prevention, is proud to announce the launch of its Crisis Prevention Intervention Training, that is designed to equip those who face a crisis with the safest, most practical, and most effective de-escalation and conflict resolution training in the industry.

 The organisation’s Crisis Prevention Intervention Training will empower employees in a range of professions, including healthcare workers, nurses, social workers, crisis intervention staff, security, law enforcement, customer service employees, managers, and general staff on how to effectively de-escalate crisis on a person-to-person ‘front line’ basis.